lemiffe/lemiffe.com/_posts/2019-11-15-computer-overlords.markdown

 Coming back to "_we are the drivers_"...
 We literally are at the wheel, what is to stop us ramming into a crowd (as has happened before)?
 Basic but fulfilling education on the aforementioned topics would lead to less of these situations, as people will not only more aware, but will deeply understand the consequences of their actions on other humans that are just trying to get by.

-<blockquote>What is it to be human?
+> What is it to be human?
 What is it to think, to be aware of one's self?
 To realise you are free to move anywhere right now, to leave your home, to slam the door, to break a few plates, to steal a handbag, to maim, to kill
->
-> </blockquote>

 Here I am simply elaborating further on this.
 We hold incredible power, and it is scary once you realise you can do anything.